 What is up everyone?!

-Just like the title says, the article I found discusses how we should hide our phone whenever we’re trying to get something done.
+Just like the title says, the article I found discusses how we should hide our phones whenever we’re trying to get something done.
 The point he’s trying to get across is how locking our phone in a drawer sometimes is the only way to get us all to be as productive as we want ourselves to be.

 By the way, henlo there 👋🏽 welcome to my personal blog!